lzqsd/VirtualObjectInsertion/README.md

 * Similarly, download the inverse rendering results from this [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion_test.zip)
 * Open `generateXML.m`.
 On line 4 and 5, enter the path to your renderer and your python program.
 * Several parameters from  can be used to adjust the object insertion results
+  * `meshNewName`: The mesh used for object insertion.
+We provide two meshes: `sphere.obj` and `bunny.obj`.
+You can include your own mesh but you may need to scale and rotate the mesh accordingly so that they will look good.